 The end date of the extended I-20 will coincide with the graduation day for each semester.

-Because an extension will require issuance of a new Form I-20, updated financial documents (to show the student has sufficient financial support to continue his/her studies, beyond the original program end date) are required.
+Because an extension will require the issuance of a new Form I-20, updated financial documents (to show the student has sufficient financial support to continue his/her studies, beyond the original program end date) are required.